The Lov\'asz conjecture holds for moderately dense Cayley graphs: Robust expansion in graphs and digraphs

 \section{Robust expansion in graphs and digraphs}

-As mentioned in Section~\ref{sec:outline}, for the proof of Theorem~\ref{thm:mainthm} we can essentially assume that $\mathrm{Cay}_G(S)$ has no sparse cuts.
 The goal of this section is thus to show that the property of having no sparse cuts implies a robust notion of connectivity, which, in particular, implies that any two distinct vertices can be connected through random subsets via many vertex-disjoint paths.
 To do so, we use the notion of \textit{robust expansion} as systematically studied by K\"uhn, Osthus, and Treglown~\cite{kuhn2010hamiltonian}, which has been used since then to tackle several problems in extremal combinatorics (see e.g.~\cite{kuhn2010hamiltonian,kuhn2015robust,towards-graham}).
 The crucial definition is the following. \begin{definition*} Let $G$ be an $n$-vertex graph.
 For $U \subseteq V(G)$ and $\nu > 0$, we define the \emph{$\nu$-robust neighbourhood} of $U$ in $G$ to be the set

 We say that $G$ is a \emph{robust $(\nu, \tau)$-expander} if every $U \subseteq V(G)$ with $\tau n \leq |U| \leq (1-\tau)n$ satisfies

 Similarly, if $G$ is a directed graph, one can define the \textit{$\nu$-robust-out-neighbourhood} as